petervandenabeele/covid19-logarithmic-trending/README.md

 I am very curious (and worried also) about how the different approach of "hammer and dance" vs. "herd immunity" will affect these numbers and potentially overload of the medical system.

+## CAVEAT: About the *trendline*

+The trendline *IS NOT A PREDICTION*.
+It is just a trendline that reasonably well matches the gentle bending down of the curve.
+But maybe (or probably !) there are and will be external factors that will change the shape of the trendline in the future.

-Maybe the trendline can be somewhat of an earlier indicator for the next days ??
+I _hope_ the trendline can be somewhat of a useful indicator for the next days ??
+But, "hope is not a strategy".

-The trendline *IS NOT A PREDICTION* !
+Also, I am not plotting the number of deceased people here.
+That graph shows a much faster growth!

 ## Data source